 Disclaimer: The material in this site is intended to be of general informational use and is not intended to constitute medical advice, probable diagnosis, or recommended treatments.
 Content found on this website should not be construed as medical advice.

 Any unintentional use of copyrighted or licensed material on this website should be brought to our immediate attention at Blackmenshealth@gmail.com for removal.
-As a non-profit program of the Health Institute for Men (EIN: 26-3801200) it’s not our intent or policy to use content without permission.
+As a non-profit program of the Center for Health Opportunity and Wellness (EIN: 81-4432739 ) it’s not our intent or policy to use content without permission.

 Our professional staff and experienced contributors are journalists and/or subject-matter experts, not medical personnel unless otherwise noted.
 Always consult with your physician before following any health information from a third party.